-While S-CountryDesk does not provide centralised correspondent banking for all Savings Banks, it does engage in intensive relationship management between foreign service and banking partners and the Savings Banks Finance Group.
+S-CountryDesk engages in intensive relationship management between foreign service and banking partners and the Savings Banks Finance Group.
 S-CountryDesk can therefore be used to organise and accompany corporate clients' specific business deals.

 S-CountryDesk was also established to make Savings Banks more easily accessible for foreign banks' corporate clients on their way to Germany.
 Today, banks and service providers from more than 100 countries make their expertise and their services available to this personalised web of contacts.